The Complete Shopify Shipping Profile Audit Checklist

 - Processing time is left at the default (often “same day”) even though actual fulfillment takes 2–3 business days.

-- Transit times were set during a period of normal carrier performance and have never been updated to reflect current delays.
+- Transit times were set during a period of normal carrier performance and never updated for current delays.

-- No transit time is set at all, so customers see no delivery estimate — a missed opportunity to build confidence at checkout.
+- No transit time is set at all, so customers see no delivery estimate.
+That’s a missed chance to build confidence at checkout.

 Automate Your Audit with ShipPulse

-Working through this checklist manually is worthwhile, but it has two significant limitations: it takes time, and it only reflects the state of your store at a single moment.
+Working through this checklist manually is worthwhile, but it has two limits: it takes time, and it only reflects the state of your store at a single moment.
 Shipping configurations drift.
-New products are added without weights.
-Carrier apps are removed but rates are left behind.
-Custom profiles accumulate without review.
+New products get added without weights.
+Carrier apps get removed but rates get left behind.
+Custom profiles pile up without review.

-ShipPulse automates this entire audit.
+ShipPulse automates the entire audit.
 Once installed, it scans your Shopify store’s shipping profiles, zones, rates, and product data in seconds and produces a health score from 0 to 100.
-Every issue it finds is categorized by severity:
+Every issue it finds gets categorized by severity:

-- Critical — issues that will actively break checkout for some or all customers, such as zones with no active rates or products with missing weights on a carrier-calculated profile.
+- Critical — issues that will actively break checkout for some or all customers, like zones with no active rates or products with missing weights on a carrier-calculated profile.

-- Warning — issues that are likely to cause problems or cost you money, such as suspiciously low product weights or empty shipping profiles.
+- Warning — issues that are likely to cause problems or cost you money, like suspiciously low product weights or empty shipping profiles.

-- Info — lower-priority observations that are worth reviewing but do not require immediate action, such as carrier rate dependencies on product weight data.
+- Info — lower-priority observations worth reviewing but not urgent, like carrier rate dependencies on product weight data.

-Rather than clicking through every profile, zone, and product manually, you see all issues surfaced in one dashboard with clear explanations of what is wrong and where to fix it.
-You can run a new scan at any time — after a product import, after changing a carrier app, or after a team member has been working in your shipping settings.
+Instead of clicking through every profile, zone, and product manually, you see every issue in one dashboard with clear explanations of what’s wrong and where to fix it.
+You can re-run a scan any time: after a product import, after changing a carrier app, or after a team member has been working in your shipping settings.

 ShipPulse is available on the Shopify App Store.
 Install it, run your first scan, and see your store’s shipping health score in under a minute.